REFILE-PE firm Northstar leads buyout of Singapore's biggest property broker ERA

-SINGAPORE, Aug 7 (Reuters) - Northstar Group, a private equity firm owned by Indonesian investor Patrick Walujo, has led a management buyout of Singapore’s biggest property broker, ERA Singapore Pte Ltd, its second major deal in Singapore in less than a year and a sign of growing interest in the city’s real estate market.
+SINGAPORE, Aug 7 (Reuters) - Northstar Group, a private equity firm owned by Indonesian investor Patrick Walujo, has led a management buyout of Singapore’s biggest property broker, ERA Real Estate, its second major deal in Singapore in less than a year and a sign of growing interest in the city’s real estate market.

 Singapore, one of Asia’s major financial centres, is a popular destination for the world’s wealthy due to its minimal taxes, low crime rate and cosmopolitan environment.
 Private equity firms remain keen on the market despite government efforts to cool private home prices that have risen more than 60 percent since mid-2009, largely due to low interest rates.